dbrg77/ISSAAC-seqV2/README.md

 ## Raw Sequencing Data

 The 10x Genomics workflow generates data in the same format as the original publication, and you can find the raw data (fastq files) from ArrayExpress under the accession number [E-MTAB-11264](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-11264/).
 For the plate-based workflow, we now put the well barcode to the `i5` position so that it has the same library format as the 10x Genomics workflow, and the raw data generated with PBMCs from a healthy individual can be found under the accession number [E-MTAB-15131](https://www.ebi.ac.uk/biostudies/ArrayExpress/studies/E-MTAB-15131).
-The Bio-Rad workflow has different library format, and the raw data can be found under the same accession number [E-MTAB-15131](https://www.ebi.ac.uk/biostudies/ArrayExpress/studies/E-MTAB-15131).
+The Bio-Rad workflow has a different library format, and the raw data can be found under the same accession number [E-MTAB-15131](https://www.ebi.ac.uk/biostudies/ArrayExpress/studies/E-MTAB-15131).

 ## Analysing your own data